Head of India Practice; Partner

 Sherina has received multiple awards, the most recent include:

-- Professional Adviser Award at The Indian Awards, India Business Group at the House of Commons 2019.
+- Professional Adviser Award at The Indian Awards 2019, by the India Business Group at the House of Commons;

-- Inaugural International Arbitration Powerlist for the United Kingdom, The Legal 500, 2018.
+- Legal 500's inaugural International Arbitration Powerlist for the United Kingdom;

-- Who's Who Future Leaders in Arbitration for both 2017 and 2018, recognized as a 'future leader in arbitration' and noted as "a prominent name in the arbitration market ... widely endorsed for her extensive experience in energy and infrastructure disputes", Who's Who Future Leaders 2017-2018.
+- Who's Who Future Leaders in Arbitration for both 2017 and 2018, noting her as "a prominent name in the arbitration market ... widely endorsed for her extensive experience in energy and infrastructure disputes";

 Sherina is ranked in several leading directories including:

 - Legal 500 UK 2022 as a "Leading Individual" in International Arbitration.
 Testimonials stated that "Sherina Petit is a brilliant lawyer and I have worked with her on many occasions – very robust drafting of disputes documents and she is very thorough in her work" and that she "has a deep and insightful understanding of what her client needs; she provides clearheaded, no-nonsense and sensible advice to clients, while helping them navigate the unfamiliar territory of international arbitration."